pierrepeterlongo/back_to_sequences/paper/paper.md

 Summing up, these alternative tools are not meant for querying numerous patterns at the same time and do not scale to large problem instances.

-Note also that these alternative tools are not specialized to genomic data in which one is interested in searching for a $k$-mer and potentially its reverse complement.
-Finally, these tools do not easily provide the number of occurrences or occurrence positions of each of the searched patterns when they are many.
+Note also that these alternative tools are not specialized for genomic data in which one is interested in searching for a $k$-mer and potentially its reverse complement.
+Finally, these tools do not easily provide the number of occurrences or occurrence positions of each of the searched patterns when there are many.

 # Method and features

 `back_to_sequences` is written in `rust`.
 It uses the native HashMap for storing the searched $k$-mer set, with alternative aHash [@zhao2020ahash] hash function.
 Depending on the user choice, the original or the canonical version of each $k$-mer from the "reference-$k$-mers" set is indexed.
-Source code is unit-tested and functionally tested using tools from the rust community.
+The source code is unit-tested and functionally tested using tools from the Rust community.

 At query time, given a sequence $s$ from $\mathcal{S}$, all its $k$-mers are extracted and queried.
 Depending on the user's choice, the canonical